lupasearch/lupasearch-client/docs/components/search-results.md

 - `labels.searchResults` - a label that is displayed at the top of search results, is appended with a current search query text;

 - `labels.emptyResults` - a label to show when search yields no items, is appended with a current search query text;

+- `labels.noItemsInPage` - a label to show when there are no items in the current page (this can happen if user manually navigates to the page, outside of the result range);

+- `labels.backToFirstPage` - when there are no items in current page, this label will guide user to the first page of the results.

 - `labels.mobileFilterButton` - a label of a button that is visible on mobile resolutions and toggles the mobile search result filter sidebar.